kjdonoghue/DC-Backend/readme.md

 ## Summary of Work

 ### Trip Tracking
-- Create an app using serverside pages that allows the user to register for an account with an encrypted password, log in to start a sesson, input, delete and view upcoming trips, and log out of their account.
+- Prompt: Create an app using serverside pages that allows the user to register for an account with an encrypted password, log in to start a sesson, input, delete and view upcoming trips, and log out of their account.
 [Visit Trip Tracking](https://github.com/kjdonoghue/DC-Backend/tree/master/trip-tracking)

 Screenshots: